 Solo female travel in Uzbekistan may not sound like the usual choice.
-That said, I have just returned from a two week solo adventure around this beautiful Central Asian country and I can tell you that it is a much easier place to travel independently as a woman than you may think.
+That said, it is a much easier place to travel independently as a woman than you may think.

 - 1 Why Uzbekistan?